cuthbertLab/music21/buildDoc/rst/installLinux.rst

 Alternative Installation Methods
 ----------------------------------------------

 The following instructions are for general users.
 If you are an advanced user and have installed other Python packages before, or want to use an EGG, SVN, PIP, or setuptools, you should read :ref:`installAdvanced`.

 Check Your Version of Python
 ----------------------------------------------

 Music21 requires Python 2.6 to run.
+Python 2.7 is better.
 Python 3 is not yet supported.

 To determine the Python version you have installed, open a shell or terminal and enter the following command-line argument (where "$" is the prompt):